pimotte/nomic/README.md

 - If the defendant is found Guilty, the illegal actions of the defendant will be undone by someone who has this power in a timely fashion.
 - Once the jury has given it's Verdict, it will be enacted by someone who has this power in a timely fashion.
-- If at least two eligible voters exist that were not part of the Trial (i.e. no part of the jury, defense or prosecution), the defendant has the right to appeal the verdict in a new trial with a new jury and (if possible) the same prosecution.
+- If at least two players eligible for jury duty exist that were not part of the Trial (i.e. no part of the jury, defense or prosecution), the defendant has the right to appeal the verdict in a new trial with a new jury and (if possible) the same prosecution.
 If prosecution is no longer available, the procedure of invoking Judgement will be used to select a new prosecutor.
 - During a Trial session, both prosecution and defense are allowed to refer to old Trials in their pleas for a certain punishment.